2025 Tipperary county hurling team season: Homecoming

 Members of the Tipperary team and management visited Crumlin Children's Hospital on the morning after the game and also stopped off at the Palace Bar in Dublin before arriving back in Thurles at a reception at Semple Stadium.
 25-T-LIAM number plates were issued for sale to celebrate the win with the proceeds going to the team holiday.

 A temporary stage was set up along the side-line of the new stand for the event with the crowd on the pitch.The team arrived at 8:15pm with approximately 45,000 in attendance to greet them on stage in Thurles.
 Manager Liam Cahill and captain Ronan Maher carried the cup onto the stage together followed by the rest of the panel and back-room team.

-Entertainement was provided by Seskin Lane, Callini Lua, Acquiesce, Una Healy, and The 2 Johnnies.
+Entertainment was provided by Seskin Lane, Callini Lua, Acquiesce, Una Healy, and The 2 Johnnies.

 Ronan Maher was also added to the Thurles Sarsfields wall of winners mural outside Semple Stadium for players who have captained Tipperary to All-Ireland Senior hurling titles.

 In Cork it was agreed by the team and management that there would be no homecoming event held.

+In November, the Tipperary senior team, along with wives and girlfriends flew to South Africa for the team holiday in Cape Town.
+The trip cost €373,300.

+On 30 November, the winning Tipperary senior hurlers were presented with their All-Ireland medals at a function at the Abbey Court Hotel in Nenagh.